DigitalQatalyst/DQ_PROD_DWS_ADMIN_APP/docs/README.md

-# Platform Admin Dashboard - Documentation
+# Platform Admin Dashboard - Documentations

 Welcome to the Platform Admin Dashboard documentation.
 This directory contains comprehensive guides, references, and implementation history.